Jan-Bertsch/Master-Thesis_Wassersport/README.md

-# Master's Thesis: Pschological Effects of Open Water Sports
+# Master's Thesis: Psychological Effects of Open Water Sports

 ### Note:
 This GitHub repository is as a supplementation for my master's thesis.
 Additional files such as the data used for this work can be retrieved from the repository.